-New York blast 'obviously an act of terrorism,' governor says
+New York bombing: Investigators search for suspects, motive

 Story highlights

-- All 29 victims of the blast have been released from hospitals, the governor says

-- More police and National Guard troops will patrol bus terminals, airports and subway stations, Cuomo says
+- Video shows same man near explosion site and place where pressure cooker found

+- Chief of detectives: "Think of a jigsaw puzzle out in the street right now"

-New York (CNN)Hours after an explosion injured 29 people in a Manhattan neighborhood, police were scouring the area for evidence Sunday as they tried to pinpoint exactly what -- and who -- caused the blast.
+New York (CNN)A day after a bombing injured 29 people in a Manhattan neighborhood, police are scouring the area for clues about who was responsible for the explosion and why it happened.

-"A bomb exploding in New York is obviously an act of terrorism," Gov. Andrew Cuomo told reporters Sunday, vowing that authorities will catch whoever is responsible.

-The governor said there's no evidence of an international terrorism link to Saturday's blast, which shook New York City's Chelsea neighborhood and sent panicked people scrambling for cover.

-"There's no specific and credible threat against New York City at this time from any terror organization," he said.

-Authorities believe the blast was caused by an explosive device in or near a dumpster, a law enforcement source told CNN.
+"We know it was a very serious incident, but we have a lot more work to do to be able to say what kind of motivation was behind this," New York Mayor Bill de Blasio told reporters Sunday.
+"Was it a political motivation?
+Was it a personal motivation?
+We do not know that yet."

-The explosion occurred at 23rd Street and 6th Avenue.
-A few blocks away, investigators found one possible clue: a pressure cooker, with dark-colored wiring protruding, connected by silver duct tape to what appears to be a cellphone, officials said.
+A few blocks away from the blast site, investigators found one possible clue: a pressure cooker, with dark-colored wiring sticking out, connected by silver duct tape to what appears to be a cellphone, officials said.

-Authorities haven't yet revealed whether they believe that suspicious device has any connection to the blast.
+Surveillance video from Saturday shows a man dragging what appears to be a duffel bag with wheels near the site of the explosion on West 23rd street about 40 minutes before the blast, according to multiple local and federal law enforcement sources.
+Video shows the same man with what appears to be the same duffel bag on West 27th street about 10 minutes later, multiple law enforcement sources said.

+In the video, the man leaves the duffel bag where police later found an unexploded pressure cooker.
+After he leaves, the video shows two men removing a white garbage bag believed to contain the pressure cooker from the duffel bag and leave it on the sidewalk, according to a senior law enforcement official and another source familiar with the video.

 Investigators are also combing through surveillance video for clues, but so far they haven't found anything pointing to a suspect, a senior law enforcement official said.
 Some of the video is not helpful because the cameras are either too far away or the footage is too grainy to tell what's on it, the official said.
 Investigators will be canvasing for additional video Sunday.